 7. Preparation of specification can be done remotely once checklist is completed (Anywhere in the world, thank you internet).

 8. Tired of searching the web for suitable products?
-Don't spin your wheel, read the "smart" checklist for ideas.
+Don't spin your wheel, Don't Google, find it in the "smart" checklist instead.

 1. Checklist: What every Architect needs to fill out for a project - pdf